dan0nchik/SAP-HANA-AutoML/docs/source/saving.rst

                 table_name='SAVED_PREDICITONS',
             )

-Now they are stored in table SAVED_PREDICTIONS
+Now they are stored in table SAVED_PREDICTIONS, you can work with this table via hana_df variable.